Talkamatic/dialogue-domain-descriptions/docs/APIs/http_frontend.md

 }
 ```

 The `session` object can contain frontend-specific session data to be used in dialog or by services.
-For more details, see [the session object](#session-object)
+For more details, see [the session object](#session-object).

-The `semantic_input` object contains the following members:

 - `interpretations`: A list of [interpretation objects](#interpretation-object).
 TDM will use confidence scores and the context of the current state of the session to decide which interpretation to act upon.
 - `entities`: (optional) A list of [entity objects](#entity-object).
 TDM can use these entities in interpretations and for natural language generation.

+See the [semantic input object](shared_objects.md#semantic-input-object) for more details.

 The `semantic_input` request may be combined with the `start_session` request when a session does not yet exist, but may not be combined with other requests.